 Do you want to upgrade your nonprofit?
 Create a whole media library with unlimited space and powerful management opportunities?
 Distribute your templates, marketing collaterals, and any other media files more easily?
 If yes, choosing DAM for your NPOs will be the right decision for you.

-Let’s summarize how DAM can become useful for your nonprofit:
+Let’s summarize how Media Asset Management for nonprofits can become useful to you:

 - Endless storage space;